Jennifer Rehage & Carissa Gervasi: FIU Fisheries, Pharmaceuticals in Fish & Biscayne Bay

 How do pharmaceuticals get into South Florida waters?

 Pharmaceuticals enter waterways when people use medications and then excrete them or dispose of them improperly.
-These compounds make it to wastewater treatment plants, and many plants don't completely remove all pharmaceuticals, so treated wastewater released into the environment still contains these medications.
+These compounds reach wastewater treatment plants, and many plants do not completely remove all pharmaceuticals, so the treated wastewater released into the environment still contains these medications, which fish are then swimming in.

 What effects do pharmaceuticals have on fish?

-Research at the FIU Fisheries Lab shows that pharmaceutical pollutants can cause changes in fish behavior including increased aggression and boldness, altered feeding behavior, and changes in predator avoidance.
-These behavioral changes can affect predator-prey dynamics, competitive interactions, and overall ecosystem function.
+Research at the FIU Fisheries Lab shows that pharmaceutical pollutants can change fish behavior, including increased aggression and boldness, altered feeding behavior, and changes in predator avoidance.
+Carissa explains that these behavioral changes can ripple through predator-prey dynamics, competitive interactions, and overall ecosystem function.

 What is the biggest threat to the Everglades ecosystem?

 According to Dr. Jennifer Rehage, the biggest threat is water quality and quantity.
-Water that historically flowed from Lake Okeechobee south through the Everglades to Florida Bay is now being diverted for agricultural and urban use, severely altering the natural flow and causing massive ecosystem impacts.
+Water that historically flowed from Lake Okeechobee south through the Everglades to Florida Bay is now diverted for agricultural and urban use, severely altering the natural flow and causing massive ecosystem impacts, alongside algal blooms and seagrass loss in Biscayne Bay.

 How does the FIU Fisheries Lab study fish movement?